ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 shutdown.
 A client which does not know about a log shutdown MUST NOT attempt any heuristic to detect a shutdown.
-Instead the client MUST be informed about the shutdown from a verifiable source (e.g., a software update).
-The client SHOULD be provided the final STH issued by the log and SHOULD resolve SCTs and STHs to this final STH.
+Instead the client MUST be informed about the shutdown from a verifiable source (e.g., a software update), and be provided the final STH issued by the log.
+The client SHOULD resolve SCTs and STHs to this final STH.
 If an SCT or STH cannot be resolved to the final STH, clients SHOULD follow the requirements and recommendations set forth in
 {{blocking-policy-response}}.